 Côte d'Ivoire entry requirements for Australia passport holders

-Australian passport holders need a visa to enter Côte d'Ivoire.
-Apply at an Ivorian embassy or consulate before you travel — there is no visa on arrival for Australians.
-Processing typically takes 5–10 business days, so plan ahead.
+Australian passport holders need an eVisa to enter Côte d'Ivoire.
+Apply online before you travel — there's no visa on arrival.
+Processing takes 2–3 business days, so plan ahead.

 Entry requirements